 Bovada's sportsbook seriously has it all — no matter the sport, league, or even country.
 Its deep betting catalog is apparent, none more than when it comes to NCAA March Madness betting lines.

 Hundreds upon hundreds of March Madness bracket odds exist at Bovada.
 That selection ranges from regular moneylines to props and everything else in between (more on these wager types later on).
 This level of options means bettors can realistically do all their NCAA tournament betting at Bovada and not miss a beat.

 One last thing about Bovada: its user experience is second to none.
 Despite offering a litany of March Madness lines, the sportsbook is organized neat enough that finding and placing a wager is of no hassle.
 And that goes whether using a desktop or mobile device as the experience between both is seamless.

-Like Bovada, there's no shortage of Vegas line March Madness inside WagerWeb.
+Like Bovada, there's no shortage of Vegas line March Madness inside BetUS.
 Not only is there a slew of options, but the prices are very favorable for bettors.

-However, WagerWeb really shines in the promotions department.
+However, BetUS really shines in the bonus department.
 Whether it's March Madness or not, there's always a killer deal at this betting site.

-Currently, bettors have their pick at one of three sign-up bonuses at WagerWeb.
-Each deal varies in the amount of free play offered, its sportsbook cashback percentage, and rollover requirement.
-And no bettors ever complained at having extra options!
+Currently, bettors have their pick at one of two sign-up bonuses at BetUS.
+You can choose between a 100% or a 125% match.
+Each deal comes with different rollover and cashback details.
+And no bettors ever complained about having extra options!